 Tenne-Sens, Andrej Ottawa, Ontario, Canada.

-- Role in relativistic mechanics
+- Energy in quantum mechanics

 - Links to Primary Literature